machidyo/RollerBall/README.md

 SAC         | 1177    | 138          |
 PPO         | 1318    | 236          | \*1

-\*1 It took too long to learn, so I stopped halfway through
+\*1 It took too long to learn, so I stopped halfway through.